Lab Safety Checklist

 - Report all accidents

-Even when they do not cause injur.
+Even when they do not cause injuries.
 Report to the laboratory supervisor and/or EH&S immediately.